 Compact live production switcher with built in broadcast control panel, 8 x 3G-SDI inputs, streaming, recording, multiview, DVE, keyers, USB webcam, media players, talkback and optional cloud storage.

 Powerful ISO model includes all the features of ATEM Television Studio HD plus adds ISO recording of all 8 inputs and supports up to 8 remote cameras with control and tally for each camera!

 Powerful Ultra HD live production switcher similar to the non ISO HD model, however includes 8 x 12G-SDI inputs, 10 12G-SDI aux outputs for external recorders, 4 port 10G Ethernet switch and more!

 Expand microphone inputs by converting 4 analog XLR inputs to MADI.
 Features low noise floor of -129dBV, dynamic range of 131dB(A), low distortion of 0.002% and HDMI monitoring with scrolling waveforms!

-Designed for professional SDI switchers, you get the features of the Studio Camera Plus model, as well as 12G‑SDI, XLR audio, bright HDR LCD, talkback, 10G Ethernet IP link and HD live streaming.
+Designed for professional SDI switchers, you get the features of the Studio Camera Plus, as well as 12G‑SDI, XLR audio, bright HDR LCD, 5-pin XLR talkback, 10G Ethernet IP link and HD live streaming.

 Designed as the most advanced ultra portable studio camera, this model has the features of the Studio Camera 4K G2 Pro model plus a larger 6K sensor, EF lens mount and remote controllable ND filters.